 What counts as chargeable floor space?

 Chargeable Gross Internal Area (GIA) is the area of a building measured to the internal face of the perimeter walls at each floor level.
-This includes corridors, storage, toilets, stairs, lifts and garages.
-The SDNPA uses the HMRC Valuation Office Agency’s definition of GIA.
+This includes, but is not limited to, corridors, storage, toilets, stairs, lifts and garages.
+The SDNPA uses the RICS 6th Edition definition of GIA.

 Who is liable to pay the levy?

-The responsibility to pay the levy rests with the ownership of land on which the liable development will be situated.
-Although liability rests with the landowner, the Regulations recognise that others involved in a development may wish to pay.
+The responsibility to pay the levy rests with the owner of land on which the liable development will be situated.
+Although liability defaults to the landowner, the Regulations recognise that others involved in a development may wish to pay.
 To allow this, anyone can come forward and assume liability for the development.

 How will local neighbourhoods benefit from CIL?